(Last Updated On: September 8, 2018)

 - Treats moles: One of the lesser known benefits of this oil is that it can be used to treat moles.
 It does this by repressing the development and clearing up the skin.

 - Heals peeling lips: Can be used as an alternative to lip balms and creams to help regenerate the skin on the lips when they begin to dry and chap.

 - Treating mouth ulcers: As one of the most dynamic natural treatments for mouth ulcers, black seed oil works wonders.
 Multiple studies have proven this oil to be effective in treating ulcers of all types.
-Apply a drop of the oil directly on the ulcer and leave to treat.
+Apply a drop of the oil directly on the ulcer.

 - Lowers anxiety levels: We know that inflammation has negative effects on the body, worsening many psychosis and other psychiatric problems.
 Studies have shown a variety of benefits in this area, stabilizing moods and lowering anxiety levels after daily use for 30 days.
 This has led to many individuals to recommend anti-inflammatory treatments for anxiety instead of antidepressants.